 USS Manila Bay CVE-61

-5 January 1945: Just before 1750, Manila Bay was attacked on the portside by two Zero fighters.
+5 January 1945: Just before 1750, Manila Bay was attacked on the portside by two Mitsubishi A6M Zero "Zeke" fighters.
 The first plane hit the flight deck to starboard abaft the bridge, causing fires on the flight and hangar decks, destroying two torpedo planes, radar transmitting spaces and wiping out all communications.
 The second plane, aiming for the bridge, missed the island close aboard to starboard and splashed off the fantail.
 Firefighting parties promptly brought the blazes under control.
 Casualties were 14 men killed and 52 wounded.
 Within 24 hours, she resumed limited air operations.
 Most repairs to her damaged electrical and communication circuits were completed by 9 January, when the amphibious invasion in Lingayen Gulf got underway.
 By 10 January she resumed full duty in support of the Lingayen Gulf operations until 17 January when she was detached.
 Arrived at San Diego 15 February and battle damage repairs were completed late in April 1945.

 USS Natoma Bay CVE-62

-7 June 1945: At 0635 attacked by a Zero fighter plane, which fired incendiary ammunition at the bridge and then crashed onto the flight deck.
+7 June 1945: At 0635 attacked by a Mitsubishi A6M Zero "Zeke" fighter plane, which fired incendiary ammunition at the bridge and then crashed onto the flight deck.
 The engine, propeller and a bomb tore a hole in the flight deck, 12 by 20 feet, while the explosion of the bomb damaged the deck of the foc'sle and the anchor windlass beyond repair and ignited a nearby fighter.
 One ship's officer was killed, three crewmen and one officer of VC-9 were wounded.
 The fires were immediately extinguished by the damage control party.
-The next strike was cancelled, but the following one, against Miayako Shima, took place as scheduled at 1030.
+The next strike was canceled, but the following one, against Miayako Shima, took place as scheduled at 1030.
 On 20 June, the escort carrier headed for Guam for temporary repairs, then continued on to the United States.
 When she arrived at San Diego on 19 August the war was over.
 During September and October she underwent repairs, alterations and general overhaul after which she was used as a "Magic Carpet" transport.
 Decommissioned 20 May 1946.